 This policy will be reviewed annually by the Church Council.
+The date of the next review is February 2025.

-Next review date: November 2023 j) Key concepts and definitions
+j) Key Terms

-- i) A child is anyone who has not yet reached their eighteenth birthday. - ii) Vulnerable adults: any adult aged 18 or over who, owing to disability, mental function, age or illness or traumatic circumstances, may not be able to take care or protect themselves. - iii) Safeguarding: protecting children or vulnerable adults from maltreatment; preventing impairment of their health and ensuring safe and effective care. - iv) Adult/child protection is a part of safeguarding and promoting welfare.
-This refers to the activity, which is undertaken to protect children/specific adults who are suffering or are at risk of suffering significant harm, including neglect. - v) Abuse and neglect may occur in a family, a community or an institution.
-It may be perpetrated by a person or persons known to the child or vulnerable adult or by strangers; by an adult or by a child.
-It may be an infliction of harm or a failure to prevent harm.
+- i) A child is anyone who has not yet reached their eighteenth birthday. - ii) Vulnerable Adults: Any adult aged 18 or over who, owing to disability, mental function, age or illness or traumatic circumstances, may not be able to take care or protect themselves. - iii) Safeguarding: protecting children, young people or vulnerable adults from maltreatment; preventing impairment of their health and ensuring safe and effective care. - iv) Adult/child protection is a part of safeguarding and promoting welfare.
+This refers to the activity which is undertaken to protect children, young people and vulnerable adults who are suffering or are at risk of suffering significant harm, including neglect. - v) Abuse and neglect may occur in a family, a community and an institution.
+It may be perpetrated by a person or persons known to the child, young person or vulnerable adult or by strangers; by an adult or by a child.
+It may be an infliction of harm or a failure to prevent harm. - vi) Worker: anyone working with children, young people or vulnerable adults in the name of Bognor Regis Methodist Church whether in a paid or voluntary capacity.